|

 "Jim Huxford passed away on Sept 30, 2002 ..."

-In 1995 when your webmaster first got the Dolphin bug I found Jim's website and it was a great comfort to check in with him and the other Dolphin owners.
+In 1995, when your webmaster first got the Dolphin bug, I found Jim's website and it was a great comfort in those early days to check in with him and the other Dolphin owners.
 The following is extracted from his 'home page' at his Dolphin website:

-"Soundly built in 1971 by John Shoemaker and the craftsmen at Yankee Yachts, including Bill Fodor, chief of production, she had ben sadly neglected for years when we found her a few months ago.
+"Soundly built in 1971 by John Shoemaker (Shumaker) and the craftsmen at Yankee Yachts, including Bill Fodor, chief of production, she had been sadly neglected for years when we found her a few months ago.
 Restoration will be a big job but look at these lines!"
-(Webmaster Note: the photos Jim refers to did not survive their trip to the web archives - or this webmaster does not have the knowhow to retrieve them)

 We're renaming her for the island in the Nor'East corner of Lake Michigan just south of Grays Reef, and a memorable night during 1982 Chicago-Mac race.
 The name translates to 'island of pebbles' and for centuries has been locally pronounced "skilly-go-lay" (Rhymes with Silly-O.K.)"